 - The parent is unlikely to repay the PLUS Loan due to an existing debt burden or their low income-to-debt ratio.

-If you think you meet these criteria for additional Direct Unsubsidized Loan, please Contact Us.
+If you think you meet these criteria for an additional Direct Unsubsidized Loan, please complete the Special Circumstance Appeal.
 We can advise you on how to document your circumstances.